johnmidgley/opencola/README.md

-OpenCola was designed to be able to model any application domain, and make use of any technologies that can be wrapped by the small set of interfaces (described above).
-So, OpenCola is not one specific application, nor is it one specific network.
+OpenCola was designed to be able to model any application domain, and make use of any technologies that can be wrapped by the small set of interfaces, si it is not one specific application, nor is it one specific network.
 It allows for arbitrary domains to be modeled and interconnected with arbitrary networks.
 Things like Solid and Mastadon could easily be integrated into OpenCola